rkrehn/claudephp/README.md

 # About
-This guide is designed to teach people how to use Claude AI using a basic "I want one response" in PHP.
+This guide is designed to teach people how to use Claude AI by Anthropic using a basic "I want one response" in PHP.
 This code is used in my travel itinerary generation website [ReisPlan](https://www.reisplan.net) after I migrated it away from ChatGPT.
 I love how PHP handles JSON and XML data, so this tutorial is a bit easier.
 I'll be using curl for sending the data.

 # Setup